prettydiff/simple/readme.md

 * in JavaScript functions have internal identity by name, but in this language functions dont have names... evaluate if there is a problem with force reliance upon the scope chain for recursion in functions and assigned blocks
 * document explicit error states
 * Allowing implicit coercion of null to boolean false in expression to eliminate need for some null checks.
 This convenience may or may not be a good idea and will need to be revisited in practice.
+* The return keyword will terminate a block.
+Investigate if this is a problem where a function contains numerous blocks.